 The playing field for all advisers is the same.
 No one has a crystal ball, but some have better processes, which can lead to principles that are more conservative and often result in more prudent decision-making.

-Exhibit 1 shows the annualised 10-year return for each starting point.
-For an 11-year period from 1997 to 2007, the aggregate portfolio over the next 10 years failed to achieve a 7% annualised return hurdle 10 of 11 times.
+Chart 1 below graphs the annualized 10-year return for each starting point.
+For an 11-year period from 1997 to 2007, the aggregate portfolio over the next ten years failed to achieve a 7% annualized return hurdle 10 of 11 times.
 Near the tail end of the market cycle, the capital market assumptions often will have a lower probability of proving prescient.